nswaswaJim/oahuv1/middleridge.md

 Flashback to prior attempt on Saturday:  I was turned back due rain.
 The rain was moderate and steady.
 That's not enough to make one give up.
 But the trail conditions- this is a steep trail- were going from terrible to really terrible.
 Water was starting to run down the already slippery trail, with about 3000 steps to go- and then back down again- I turned around to come back another day.

 Now, 3 days later- 4th of July!
 A day off.
 And the forecast was for clear.
 Try again.
-Today, so
+Today, so glad of the prior decision to turn back, so glad I came back here to finish what was started!

 Route map:  Green for bus.
 I rode this just 3 days ago,  So to save a little time and hit the trail fresh today I only biked a little, to where the bus could pick me up.